FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 In the years leading up to World War II, Germany had a high percentage of the best minds in the world of physics.

-There was no doubt the Nazi's seriously desired this kind of power and the biggest fear was Hitler getting the ability to create the first atomic bomb.
+There was no doubt the Nazi's seriously desired this kind of power.
+The biggest fear at the time was Hitler getting the ability to create the first atomic bomb.

 No one knew how far along they were but we knew historically they were known for their engineering excellence.